raspberrychris/Play-Pens-Pal/content/_index.md

 ### Customers Say about this product

-> "Perfect as both a room divider and playpen.
+> 'Perfect as both a room divider and playpen.
 The extra height gives added security for more active toddlers.
-The white finish looks great in any room and it's surprisingly sturdy."
+The white finish looks great in any room and it's surprisingly sturdy.'

 ---